Ali al-Khudair: Early life and education

-Before his 2003 arrest
+Views

-Ali al-Khudair had issued fatwas against several Saudi Arabian thinkers, among them Turki al-Hamad, Mansour al-Naqeedan and Abdullah Abusamh declaring them as infidel.
+After being freed in 1998, Ali al-Khudair had emerged as "one of the most prominent radical sheikhs in Burayda", and had issued fatwas against several Saudi Arabian thinkers, among them Turki al-Hamad, Mansour al-Naqeedan and Abdullah Abusamh declaring them as infidel.

 His taped sermons and religious decrees are reported to have influenced many young people in Saudi Arabia.

 After the 9/11 attacks on New York and Washington DC, he issued a fatwa calling on his followers to rejoice in the attacks and listed American "crimes" that justified the attacks "killing and displacing Muslims, aiding the Muslims' enemies against them, spreading secularism, forcefully imposing blasphemy on peoples and states, and persecuting the mujahideen."

-Arrest, 2003, and afterwards
+Arrest and Imprisonment

-He was arrested in May 2003 in Madinah, Saudi Arabia following the May 2003 suicide bombings of residential compounds in Riyadh that killed 34 people.
-According to Ain-al-Yaqeen he was one of three scholars who had issuing a fatwa `that declared the killing of security personnel during confrontations "halal" or permissible.` Two other scholars arrested were Nasser al-Fahd, and Ahmad Al-Khaledi.
+In February 2003, al-Khudair went into hiding after being placed on a wanted list by Saudi authorities.
+On May 27, 2003, he was arrested by Saudi security forces during a raid on a residential building in Medina alongside two prominent scholars, Nasir al-Fahd and Ahmad al-Khalidi.
+The three had been hiding in Medina while communicating with their supporters on the internet for three months.

 Days after his arrest, an Islamist Web site posted a message from Osama bin Laden warning the Saudi government not to harm the cleric.
 Bin Laden described al-Khudair as "our most prominent supporter" and according to Mohamad Bazzi, cautioned that if he was hurt, Al-Qaeda's response would be "as great as the sheikh’s high standing with us".